Course allocation: Random serial dictatorship

 Economic theorists have proved that random serial dictatorship (RSD) is the only strategyproof mechanism that is ex-post Pareto-efficient and satisfies some other natural properties.
 Based on this theoretical fact, they suggested to use it in practice for course allocation.

 However, field experiments have shown that RSD performs worse than the manipulable draft mechanism in natural measures such as the number of students who get their first choice, the average rank of courses per student.

 Bidding mechanisms

 In a bidding mechanism, each student is given a fixed amount of some unreal money, and can allocate this "money" among courses he/she wishes to take.
 The bids of all students on all courses are ordered from high to low and processed one at a time.
 Each bid in turn is honored if and only if the student has not filled his/her schedule and the course has available seats.
 Similar mechanisms are used in the Ross School of Business, Columbia Business School, Haas School of Business, Kellogg School of Management, Princeton University, Yale School of Management and Tel-Aviv University.

+Bidding mechanisms have several disadvantages.
+First, just like first-price auctions, they are not strategyproof.
+This may cause students to spend a lot of effort on deciding how much to bid on each course, by guessing how much other students would bid on these courses.
+Second, the outcomes may be inefficient.
+The students' bids have two roles: inferring student preferences, and determining who have bigger claims on seats.
+These two roles may be in conflict, and this may lead to inefficient outcomes.
+Third, the outcome of a bidding mechanism may be very unfair: some students may receive no desired course, while others receive all their desired courses.

+Kominers, Rubbery and Ullman introduce a proxy bidding mechanism, which aims to computes high-quality manipulations in behalf of each student.
+According to their simulations, this mechanism decreases the incentives to manipulate, and hence may improve efficiency.